 Having fresh ideas to keep your kids occupied on rainy days can definitely prove to be a challenge!
-Instead of falling back on the same activities, take a look at some of our favorite arts and crafts ideas for a rainy day.
+Instead of falling back on the same activities, grab some crafting tools and take a look at some of our favorite arts and crafts ideas for a rainy day.
 You’re sure to find fun new ideas for the kiddos to do solo, or something entertaining for the whole family.
 Take a look!

 1.Make Your Own Paper Village